SocialBook User Guide

 2. Download the latest .jar file from here.

-• Under the Assets of the latest version of SocialBook, you should find the latest downloadable socialbook.jar file
+• From the link, under the Assets of the latest version of SocialBook, you should find the latest downloadable .jar file named socialbook.jar.

-3. Copy this file into the folder you want to use for SocialBook.
+3. Copy the socialbook.jar file into a folder you want to use to put SocialBook.

 • Ensure that this folder is empty.

-4. Open a command terminal, cd into the folder you put the .jar file in.
+4. Open a command terminal, cd into the folder you put the socialbook.jar file in.
 After which enter java -jar socialbook.jar in the command terminal to run the application.

 If done correctly, a GUI similar to the image below should appear in a few seconds.
 Note that the app will contain some sample data for you to get started and familiarise with.

-1. Type the command where "Enter command here..." is seen in the command box and press the enter / return key on your computer to execute it. e.g. typing help and pressing enter / return will open the help window.
+1. Type the commands where "Enter command here..." is seen in the command box and press the enter / return key on your computer to execute it. e.g. typing help and pressing enter / return will open a help window.

 Some example commands you can try: